-The Canadian permanent resident (PR) card is a wallet-sized photo ID card that proves you are a permanent resident of Canada.
-It is required to board a commercial flight, train, bus, or boat to Canada if you are a PR travelling from outside the country.
-However — and this is the single most important thing to understand — the PR card is not your PR status.
-Your status as a permanent resident continues even if your PR card expires, as long as you have not been issued a removal order or voluntarily renounced your status.
-This guide covers everything about PR card renewal, the residency obligation, and what to do if you're outside Canada with an expired card.
+In short: to renew a Canadian permanent resident (PR) card you generally apply online, pay a $50 government fee, prove you were physically present in Canada at least 730 days in the past 5 years, and wait for the new card to be mailed to a Canadian address.
+The PR card is a wallet-sized photo ID that proves you are a permanent resident; you need a valid card to board a commercial flight, train, bus, or boat to Canada when travelling from abroad.
+However, and this is the single most important thing to understand, the PR card is not your PR status.
+Your status as a permanent resident continues even if the card expires, as long as no removal order has been issued against you and you have not voluntarily renounced your status.
+What this means for you: an expired card while you are inside Canada is not an emergency, but you cannot board a commercial carrier back to Canada on an expired card.
+This guide covers the renewal process, the 730-day residency obligation, what to do if you are outside Canada with an expired card, and your options if you do not meet the obligation.
+It is educational only and not legal advice; an IRCC officer decides every application.

 Track Your Days in Canada